marinierb/ansible-manjaro-setup/README.md

 There are some neat roles in here.
 Steal with pride!

-## Note
+## Note about novpn

 I run expressvpn.
-Because it does not support split-tunneling, I created a service called **novpn** that creates a namespace outside of the VPN tunnel.
-Then I created some local desktop launchers for chrome and firefox to run the browsers in that namespace.
-This is useful for web sites that block access from VPNs.
+Because it does not support split-tunneling on Linux, I have a role called **novpn-service** that creates a service called **novpn**.
+This service automatically creates, at startup, a namespace outside of the VPN tunnel.
+I can then run applications in that namespace to bypass the VPN.
+And because some web sites block access from VPNs, the **chrome** and **firefox** roles create some local desktop launchers that allow me to lauch those browsers in that namespace.

 ## Steps to rebuild from scratch